 On October 2, 2013, President Obama signed the HSA.
 The HSA addressed many of the concerns that the 2010 NAS report identified regarding the Federal government's involvement in the helium market.
-Most importantly, the HSA created a set of phased authorities for the BLM's management of the Helium Reserve, establishing a "glide path" from the sales mandated under the Helium Privatization Act of 1996, to a scenario where 3 Bcf of helium would be reserved solely for Federal users.
-The act also ensures continued access to Federal crude helium, protecting long-term supply interests for the Federal Government; provides for an orderly transition to end Federal helium operations by 2021 with minimal market disruption to end users; and increases taxpayer returns while stimulating investment in private helium sources by increasing the sale price of Federal crude helium to more closely reflect market prices.
-The HSA also continues the funding for the Federal helium program.
+Most importantly, the HSA created a set of phased authorities for the BLM's management of the Reserve, establishing a "glide path" from the sales mandated under the HPA, to a scenario where 3 Bcf of helium would be reserved solely for Federal users.
+The HSA also ensures continued access to Federal crude helium, protecting long-term supply interests for the Federal Government; provides for an orderly transition to end Federal helium operations by 2021 with minimal market disruption to end users; and increases taxpayer returns while stimulating investment in private helium sources by increasing the sale price of Federal crude helium to more closely reflect market prices.
+The HSA continues the funding for the Federal helium program.

-Also under the HSA, in order to establish a fair market price for crude helium, all entities that are party to a contract with the Secretary for the acceptance, storage, and redelivery of crude helium are required to disclose the weighted average price for all their crude and bulk liquid helium transactions throughout the entire year.
+In order to establish a fair market price for crude helium, the HSA requires all entities that are party to a contract with the Secretary for the acceptance, storage, and redelivery of crude helium to disclose the weighted average price for all their crude and bulk liquid helium transactions throughout the entire year.
 Strict confidentiality of these numbers is provided under the HSA.
 While the confidentiality of the individual parties is maintained, the ultimate result is still a published price for crude helium.
-It has been one of the unintended consequences of the Helium Privatization Act of 1996 that the BLM's published price for crude helium evolved into a market benchmark for the global price of helium.
-This consequence is likely to remain under the HSA.
+One consequence of the HPA is that the BLM's published price for crude helium evolved into a market benchmark for the global price of helium.
+This has remained the case under the HSA.

-Helium Sales Moving Forward
+Helium Sales & Auctions

-On March 6, 2014, the BLM conducted a scoping meeting in Amarillo, Texas, during which the agency requested comments and suggestions for conducting the FY 2015 helium sale and auction and the FY 2016 one-time sale that must be conducted by early August 2014 to meet HSA deadlines.
-The results of the scoping meeting and comments the BLM received were considered as it developed the implementation plan.
+On March 6, 2014, the BLM conducted a scoping meeting in Amarillo, Texas, during which the agency requested comments and suggestions for conducting the FY 2015 helium sale and auction and the FY 2016 one-time sale required under the HSA.
+The BLM considered the results of the scoping meeting and comments received as it developed the implementation plan.
 On May 16, 2014, the BLM published the notice of proposed action for implementation of these sales and auction.
-The purpose of this notice was to inform the public of and request comments on the methods and procedures that the BLM intends to use to implement the terms of the HSA for the helium sales and auction that are to be conducted within the next several weeks.
-Comments regarding these sales and auctions were received by the BLM by the closing date of the comment period on June 16, 2014.
+The purpose of this notice was to inform the public of and request comments on the methods and procedures that the BLM intended to use to implement the terms of the HSA for the first helium sales and auction held on July 30, 2014.
+The sales and auction generated over \$130 million in revenue.
+The BLM intends to hold a second sale and auction on August 19, 2015, for delivery in FY 2016 and published a draft helium sale notice for comment on June 12, 2015, in the Federal Register.

-The BLM is implementing the HSA's statutory directives to sell helium from the Federal Helium Reserve to reduce the Reserve to a level of 3 Bcf of recoverable helium (not including privately stored helium) by 2021.
-This is to be accomplished with annual sales of diminishing volumes through 2021.
-The BLM also intends to offer over 92 MMcf for auction in late July 2014, for delivery in FY 2015.
-The minimum auction price is expected to be to be \$100 per Mcf.
-The auction will be a held "live" in Amarillo, Texas and anyone meeting the definition of a "qualified bidder" may participate.
+The BLM is implementing the HSA's statutory directives to sell helium from the Reserve to a level of 3 Bcf of recoverable helium (not including privately stored helium) by 2021.
+This will be accomplished with annual sales and auctions of decreasing volumes through 2021.
+Anyone meeting the statutory definition of a "qualified bidder" may participate in the helium auctions.
 A qualified bidder is a person seeking to purchase helium for the person's own use, refining, or resale to users.
-Helium acquired at the July 2014 auction will be delivered to buyers starting October 1, 2014, assuming payment in full has been received.